 - Kinder Readiness (53 months by September 1st)

 There are many schedule options ranging from two, three, four, and five mornings per week with a combination of one, two, three, and four afternoons depending on the age group and availability.
 There are also mixed day schedules offering a variety of options for parents.

 Early Morning Drop-Off

-Drop off your child a half-hour early before school starts and he/she will be supervised on the classroom or playground.
-This program is available for Beginners, Explorers or Kinder Readiness students.
+Drop off your child a half-hour early before school starts and he/she will be supervised in the classroom or playground.
+This program is available for Beginners, Explorers, or Kinder Readiness students.
 Two sessions per school year, advance payment and sign-up required.
 Please note there is not any refund due to illness, vacation, or early withdrawal.

-Speciality Enrichment classes are intentional theme based classes offered in the afternoon as an extension to the morning program.
-Speciality Enrichment classes are scheduled in 4-week increments.
+Specialty Enrichment classes are intentional theme-based classes offered in the afternoon as an extension to the morning program.
+Specialty Enrichment classes are scheduled in 4-week increments.

 - Must attend the morning session to extend to the afternoon Speciality Enrichment Class

 - Available 1, 2, 3, or 4 afternoons

 - La Petite Galleria (an expression of exploring different art mediums)